QuentinRa/blog.quentinra.dev/.github/MARKDOWN_SYNTAX.md

 * **add references**

-References, are not only the links that you used, but those that we may check it we want to improve the course.
+References, are not only the links that you used, but those that we may check if we want to improve the course.
 You should add a lot of them, and sort them if needed.

 * **typos**

-You can use the Grammarly or LanguageTool to check if they got [advices for you](../special/toolbox/writting/index.md).
+You can use Grammarly or LanguageTool to check if they got [advices for you](../special/toolbox/writting/index.md).

+* since v1.3.0, the **title** and the **description** are generated

+Please, try to make it so that the title of a page is good, as it's the one shown by the search engines.
+The first paragraph should be long (at least 50 characters) and a description of the page, as it will be used for the description of the page, shown by the search engines.

 </div>